Pakistan: Khan supporters call off protest in Islamabad – DW – 11/27/2024

 The embattled former prime minister faces over 150 criminal cases that he says are politically motivated.

-Hundreds of protesters have been arrested since the start of the demonstrations.
+Hundreds of protesters have been arrested since the start of the demonstrations and thousands were reportedly arrested ahead of the march.

 sdi/nm (AP, AFP, Reuters)